OPCFoundation/UA-.NETStandard/README.md

-# OPC UA Universal Windows Platform Stack and Samples
+# OPC UA .Net Standard Stack and Samples

 ## Overview
-This OPC UA reference implementation is targeting the [Universal Windows Platform (UWP)](https://developer.microsoft.com/en-us/windows/getstarted).
-UWP allows developing apps that run on all Windows 10 editions (including the IoT editions) without requiring edition-specific modifications.
+This OPC UA reference implementation is targeting [.NET Standard)](https://docs.microsoft.com/en-us/dotnet/articles/standard/library). .Net Standard allows developing apps that run on all common platforms available today, including Linux, iOS, Android (via Xamarin) and Windows 7/8/8.1/10 (including embedded/IoT editions) without requiring platform-specific modifications.
+Furthermore, cloud applications and services (such as ASP.Net, DNX, Azure Websites, Azure Webjobs, Azure Nano Server and Azure Service Fabric) are also supported.
-The OPC Foundation provides an [OPC UA reference implementation for .NET](https://github.com/OPCFoundation/UA-.NET) that supports all versions of Windows Desktop editions since Windows XP.
-The OPC UA reference implementation for UWP is based on this and has been ported to use UWP API's by Microsoft.
-The OPC Foundation will eventually merge the .NET stack and the UWP stack.

-Features included:
+##Features included:
-1. Fully ported Core UA stack and SDK
+1. Fully ported Core UA stack and SDK (Client, Server, Configuration & Sample assemblies)
-2. Sample Client and Sample Server, including all required controls
+2. Sample Publishers (for sending OPC UA Pub/Sub telemetry data to the cloud), Clients and Servers, including all required controls
 3. X.509 certificate support for client and server authentication
 4. Anonymous user authentication
-5. UA-TCP transport
+5. UA-TCP & HTTPS transports
-6. Folder- and Windows-certificate-store support
+6. Folder certificate-store support
 7. Sessions (including UI support in the samples)
 8. Subscriptions (including UI support in the samples)

-This Publishing_Prototype branch furthermore contains the **Publisher sample application** and **OPC UA Telemetry WebApp** as demonstrated at Hannover Fair 2016.
-The Publisher sample application (Opc.Ua.Publisher) is based on the Opc.Ua.SampleClient.
-It acts as a gateway and allows users to create traditional monitored item subscriptions on existing OPC UA server systems.
-Those monitored items are enocoded in JSON and published to one or more configured AMQP endpoint(s).
+##Getting Started
+All the tools you need for .Net Standard come with the .Net Core tools.
+See [here](https://docs.microsoft.com/en-us/dotnet/articles/core/getting-started) for what you need.

+## How to run Publisher samples
+So far the Publisher sample application and the OPC UA Telemetry WebApp has been tested end to end against a Microsoft Azure IoTHub instance, as well as against a Microsoft Azure ServiceBus queue.
+They should work against any AMQP Broker that provides a standard AMQP 1.0 interface.
 These AMQP endpoint(s) can be configured via the Opc.UA.Publisher.Config.xml file.
 The `<AMQPConnectionConfiguration`> element in this file is extensively documented.

-So far the Publisher sample application and the OPC UA Telemetry WebApp has been tested end to end against a Microsoft Azure IoTHub instance, as well as against a Microsoft Azure ServiceBus queue.
-They should work against any AMQP Broker that provides a standard AMQP 1.0 interface.

-RCL enables OPC Foundation members to deploy their applications using the UA UWP stack without being required to disclose the application code.
-Non-members must disclose their application code when using the UA UWP Stack.

-**Note**: Dual license applies to this repository only; GPL 2.0 applies to all derived repositories (for example 'forks').
-For details check the License section below.

-All samples are provided under the [MIT license](https://opcfoundation.org/license/mit.html).

-## How to build and run OPC UA UWP Publisher sample
 * Go to the [Azure portal](https://portal.azure.com/) and create a new [IoTHub](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-getstarted/).

 * Get [DeviceExplorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) and configure it and connect to the IoTHub you have just created.

 * Create a new device in your IoTHub using DeviceExplorer.

-* Open the solution UA-UWP.sln with VisualStudio 2015.
+* Open the solution UA-NetStandard.sln with VisualStudio.

-* Open the Samples\Opc.Ua.Publisher\Opc.Ua.Publisher.Config.xml file to setup your IoTHub connection.
+* Open the Samples\XXXPublisher\Opc.Ua.Publisher.Config.xml file to setup your IoTHub connection.
 In the `<AmqpConnectionConfiguration>` element configure the following elements:
    * `<Host>`{Host}`</Host>`, where {Host} is the Hostname shown on the details page of your IoTHub on the Azure portal (same as the HostName part of the IoT Hub Connection String DeviceExplorer Configuration tab).
    * `<Endpoint>`/devices/{DeviceId}/messages/events`</Endpoint>`, where {DeviceID} is the name of the device you have created with DeviceExplorer (same as the Id of the device in DeviceExplorer Management tab).
    * `<KeyValue>`{KeyValue}`</KeyValue>`, where {KeyValue} is the Primary Key of the device and could be found under Devices->{DeviceId}->Device Details->Primary Key of your IoTHub in the Azure portal (same as the PrimaryKey of your device shown in DeviceExplorer Management tab).